10 Crime-Thriller Books Like The Guest List

 2. Genuine Fraud

 This book is a massive psychological trip about unconventionally unraveling the truth.
-Moreover, it is sincerely one of the unique books I have ever read.
+Moreover, it is sincerely one of the most unique books I have ever read.
 That’s mainly because this book is told backward.
 Once you finish a chapter, the following chapter goes back in time a little bit.
 So everything you read hasn’t happened yet.

 Genuine Fraud